-The Government and HMRC have recently implemented changes to the IR35 legislation that affect the way people working for the NHS and other public bodies are taxed.
-This affects candidates working via PSCs/limited companies.
+In 2017, HMRC implemented changes to the IR35 legislation that affected the way people working for the NHS and other public bodies were taxed.
+This affected candidates working via PSCs/limited companies.

 Roles that fall within IR35 are subject to PAYE income tax and National Insurance contributions.
 There are a few important things you should know about the recent changes:

-- For roles falling within IR35, it will be necessary to deduct tax and NICs at source, prior to payment being made to your PSC (similar to PAYE).
+- For roles falling within IR35, it will be necessary, should workers wish to continue being paid via their limited companies, to deduct tax and NICs at source, prior to payment being made (similar to PAYE).

-- These changes will apply to all payments processed on or after 6th April 2017, regardless of when the work took place.
+- These changes will apply to all shifts worked on or after 6th April 2021.

-- Subject to each trust’s agreement, you will still be able to be paid via a PSC, but most of the current tax benefits will be lost.
+- Subject to individual trusts’ agreement, you will still be able to be paid via a PSC, but most of the current tax benefits will be lost.

-It is likely that, for many candidates, these changes will increase tax and National Insurance liability and could therefore significantly impact pay.
-As a result, we are:
+It is likely that, for many candidates, these changes will increase Income Tax and National Insurance liability.
+As a result, we’re:

 - Working with a number of PSC and umbrella providers to explore what terms could work best for you moving forward.

-- Working with our NHS clients to minimise any impact to your pay.
+- Working with our clients to minimise any impact to your pay.